MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/xbox-live-rest/atoc-xboxlivews-reference.md

 ---
 # Xbox Live Services RESTful Reference

 Xbox Live Services is a set of services for managing games and player information.
 These services support the **Xbox.Services** API which should be used whenever possible.
-Use the RESTful interface described in this section for newer methods that have not be added to **Xbox.Services** yet.
+Use the RESTful interface described in this section for newer methods that have not been added to **Xbox.Services** yet.

 <a id="ID4E5"></a>